Quiz Marketing: How It Works and How It Helps to Get More Leads

 9. Optimize for Mobile Users

 Most people take quizzes on their phones, so a mobile-friendly design is essential.
 Make sure buttons are easy to tap, scrolling is minimal, and layouts adjust smoothly across different screen sizes.
-Test your quiz on multiple devices to ensure a frustration-free experience.
+Test your quiz on multiple devices to make sure everything works as expected.
 If it’s not optimized for mobile, you’ll lose a huge chunk of potential leads.

 10. Track Performance and Continuously Improve